 Refrigerant Flow Noise

-The refrigerant is essential for cooling in your wine fridge, as it changes state from gas to liquid, maintaining the ideal temperature.
-However, issues like leaks or blockages can disrupt the refrigerant flow, causing noise and reducing efficiency.
+The issues like leaks or blockages can disrupt the refrigerant flow, causing noise and reducing efficiency.
 We are advised to seek expert advice when dealing with refrigerant problems.

 Noise from Internal Components

 The internal components of your wine fridge, such as the thermostat, temperature sensors, and control board, can occasionally cause noise.
 Loose or faulty components can create rattling or clicking noises.
-For example, a failing thermostat might cause a rapid clicking sound as it struggles to activate the compressor.
+A failing thermostat might cause a rapid clicking sound as it struggles to activate the compressor.

 How to fix: